Health technology: Artificial intelligence

+Applications

 AI brings many benefits to the healthcare industry.
 AI helps to detect diseases, administer chronic conditions, deliver health services, and discover the drug.
-Also, AI has the potential to address important health challenges.
+Furthermore, AI has the potential to address important health challenges.
 In healthcare organizations, AI is able to plan and relocate resources.
 AI is able to match patients with healthcare providers that meet their needs.
 AI also helps improve the healthcare experience by using an app to identify patients' anxieties.
 In medical research, AI helps to analyze and evaluate the patterns and complex data.
 For instance, AI is important in drug discovery because it can search relevant studies and analyze different kinds of data.
 In clinical care, AI helps to detect diseases, analyze clinical data, publications, and guidelines.
 As such, AI aids to find the best treatments for the patients.
 Other uses of AI in clinical care include medical imaging, echocardiography, screening, and surgery.
+The ability of AlphaFold to predict how proteins fold also significantly accelerated medical research.

 Education

 Medical virtual reality provides doctors multiple surgical scenarios that could happen and allows them to practice and prepare themselves for these situations.
 It also permits medical students a hands-on experience of different procedures without the consequences of making potential mistakes.
 ORamaVR is one of the leading companies that employ such medical virtual reality technologies to transform medical education (knowledge) and training (skills) to improve patient outcomes, reduce surgical errors and training time and democratize medical education and training.